Ph.D. in Technology Management

 Paul Leonardi

-Leonardi is the Ph.D.
-Program Director.
+Leonardi is the Chair of the Technology Management Department.
 His research, teaching, and consulting focus on helping companies to create and share knowledge more effectively.
-He is interested in how implementing new technologies and harnessing the power of informal social networks can help companies take advantage of their knowledge assets to create innovative products and services.
-He has authored more than 50 articles that have appeared in top journals across the fields of management.
+He has authored more than 50 articles on how implementing new technologies and harnessing the power of informal social networks can help companies take advantage of their knowledge assets to create innovative products and services.
+His PhD is from Stanford, and was previously on the faculty at Northwestern University.

 Close up image of Nelson Phillps